Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Kai-Min Chung and Jiapeng Zhang for their helpful discussions.
-This research is partially supported by NSTC QC project under Grant no. NSTC 111-2119-M-001-004- and partially supported by NSF CAREER award 2141536. \fi
+The authors would like to thank Andrea Coladangelo for useful discussions.
+This research is supported by NSF CAREER award 2141536 and supported by NSTC QC project under Grant no. NSTC 111-2119-M-001-004. \fi